somediego/kissmp/README.md

 Others
 -------
-Thanks to Quexington and Kronus91, I learnt most of the chia stuff reading through their opensource projects.
+Thanks to Quexington and Kronus91, I have learnt most of the chia stuff reading through their open code.